simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 Once a member has all other members' tokens, assuming they all match the Accept message, then the member knows that all parties have agreed to extend membership.

-TODO: Welcome messages are not modeled in the TLA+ or Sequence Diagrams
+TODO: Welcome messages are not modeled in TLA+

 The member locally commits this result sends a Welcome message to share the group-specific ids of each member.
 These are the original invitation ids for this member (or none if the member is the Leader).